Simulating scalar field theories on quantum computers with limited resources: State preparation

 The condition \cref{eq:adiabatic_condition} is not always sufficient to ensure adiabatic evolution, typical examples where it fails being Hamiltonians with oscillatory terms.
 A further, necessary condition for the validity of the adiabatic approximation \cite{tong_prl_2007} is given by

-In our case, this second adiabatic condition is relevant for the preparation of the broken symmetry state, as we will discuss in \cref{ssec:adiabatic_prep_bs}.
+In our case, this second adiabatic condition is relevant for the preparation of the broken-symmetry state, as we will discuss in \cref{ssec:adiabatic_prep_bs}.

-The adiabatic time is shown to be proportional to the changing rate of the ground state wavefunction along the adiabatic path \cite{Boxio_pra_2010,HuaiXin_2013}, {\em i.e.} $T \propto \int_0^1 ds \norm{~\ket{\dot{E}_0(s)}~}$.
-Intuitively we expect that, the closer are the initial and the target wavefunctions, the smaller is the overall changing rate of the ground state along the path, and implicitly the required adiabatic time.
-In fact, for both normal and broken symmetry phase preparations, we observe a direct correlation between the adiabatic time and the local overlap of the initial and the final wavefunctions.
+The adiabatic time is shown to be proportional to the changing rate of the ground state wave function along the adiabatic path \cite{Boxio_pra_2010,HuaiXin_2013}, {\em i.e.} $T \propto \int_0^1 ds \norm{~\ket{\dot{E}_0(s)}~}$.
+Intuitively we expect that, the closer are the initial and the target wave functions, the smaller is the overall changing rate of the ground state along the path, and implicitly the required adiabatic time.
+In fact, for both normal and broken-symmetry phase preparations, we observe a direct correlation between the adiabatic time and the local overlap of the initial and the final wave functions.
 Namely, a larger overlap correlates with a shorter adiabatic time, as we discuss in \cref{sssec:ad_normalphase,ssec:adiabatic_prep_bs}.

-The initial wavefunction is determined by the parameters $\minit$, $\ginit$ and $\finit$.
-Next we will explore the influence of these parameters on the adiabatic process.
+The initial wave function is determined by the parameters $\minit$, $\ginit$ and $\finit$.
+In the next sections we will explore the influence of these parameters on the adiabatic process.
 Since these parameters are adjustable in our algorithm, we will make recommendations for their choices.

-For the preparation of the broken symmetry states we will also address the complications caused by the degeneracy of the ground state.
+The time dependence of the adiabatic process might significantly influence the adiabatic time.
+While for the preparation of normal phase states, we consider only adiabatic paths with linear time dependence, for the preparation of broken-symmetry states, we propose an adiabatic path with an exponential time dependence.
+This choice of the time dependence will mitigate the complications caused by the degeneracy of the ground state, as we discuss in~\cref{ssec:adiabatic_prep_bs}.